You have an editorial calendar and you publish articles on your blog consistently on a regular schedule. Check.

 Another example of repurposing, is how I repurpose my Adventures in Visibility show.
 Many high-profile podcasters are now recording their shows live on Blab and then converting to an audio podcast.

-- The content is originally created during the show broadcast live on Blab (formerly on Google+ Hangouts on Air)
+- The content is originally created during the show broadcast live (formerly on Google+ Hangouts on Air and then on Blab)

 - The video is embedded on a blog post where I recap the show and link to resources mentioned (example of Blab video on blog)